West Nile outbreak declared in Clark County

 The Health District’s Mosquito Surveillance Program has identified both West Nile and St. Louis encephalitis virus-positive mosquitoes throughout southern Nevada.
 West Nile virus-positive mosquitoes have been found in 39 unique ZIP codes, and mosquitoes testing positive for the St. Louis encephalitis virus have been found in 15 unique ZIP codes so far this season.
 More than 38,600 mosquitoes have been submitted for testing this year.
 This season, 19% of mosquitoes have tested positive for West Nile or St. Louis encephalitis virus.
 Last season less than 0.1% tested positive for the virus.

-About 1 in 150 people who are infected develop a severe illness affecting the central nervous symptom such as encephalitis (inflammation of the brain) or meningitis (inflammation of the membranes that surround the brain and spinal cord).
+About 1 in 150 people who are infected develop a severe illness affecting the central nervous symptom such as encephalitis or meningitis.

+The most effective way to prevent being infected with West Nile virus and other mosquito-borne illnesses is to prevent mosquito bites.
+In addition to using Environmental Protection Agency-

 For more tips, go to the Health District’s Mosquito Breeding Prevention website.